kadolor/wvs/wvs_cli.md

 ## What's next?

 Only paid Wherobots users can transform additional data points.
-To transform data that isn't included in the default `examples` directorym, you must upgade your account.
+To transform data that isn't included in the default `examples` directory, you must upgade your account.

 To learn more about upgrading your account, click the button button below